CBP agents rescue woman being raped at the border, help catch assailant

 CBP said it activated the loudspeaker and sirens on the chopper, which scared off the male assailant

-EXCLUSIVE: Customs and Border Protection (CBP) agents in Arizona on Monday rescued a wounded woman was being raped on the Mexican side of the border -- before helping Mexican authorities apprehend the assailant, Fox News has learned.
+EXCLUSIVE: Customs and Border Protection (CBP) agents in Arizona on Monday rescued a wounded woman who was being raped on the Mexican side of the border -- before helping Mexican authorities apprehend the assailant, Fox News has learned.

 Agents from CBP’s Air and Marine Operations (AMO) saw the woman being assaulted as they patrolled the Yuma sector in a helicopter.
 The incident occurred on the Mexican side of the border fence, and about 12 miles east of downtown Calexico.